Skip to main content

 • Persons taking HIV pre-exposure prophylaxis (PrEP)

 * Screening refers to testing in the absence of signs, symptoms or a known exposure to STI.
-Patients in long-term (> 1 year), mutually monogamous, HIV concordant relationships do not require HIV/STI screening.
+Patients in long-term (> 1 year), mutually monogamous, HIV-concordant relationships do not require HIV/STI screening.

 expand_less